yairgd/yairgd.github.io/content/post/yocto_sdk_for_windows.md

 When I work with yocto distribution for [stm32mp](https://www.st.com/en/embedded-software/stm32mp1distrib.html) I had to work around some issues.
 I think it relates to the way the ST defines its yocto distribution.

-* As a result of the folloing error message.
+* As a result of the following error message.
 ```bash
 ERROR: Task do_install in virtual:nativesdk:/path/to/yocto/layers/openembedded-core/meta/recipes-core/glibc/glibc-locale_2.31.bb depends upon non-existent task do_stash_locale in /path/yo/yocto/layers/meta-openembedded/meta-mingw/recipes-devtools/mingw-w64/nativesdk-mingw-w64-runtime_6.0.0.bb
 ERROR: Command execution failed: 1`
 ```

-add the following lines to this file [nativesdk-mingw-w64-runtime_6.0.0.bb](http://git.yoctoproject.org/cgit.cgi/meta-mingw/tree/recipes-devtools/mingw-w64/nativesdk-mingw-w64-runtime_6.0.0.bb?h=dunfell)
+I had to add the following lines to this file [nativesdk-mingw-w64-runtime_6.0.0.bb](http://git.yoctoproject.org/cgit.cgi/meta-mingw/tree/recipes-devtools/mingw-w64/nativesdk-mingw-w64-runtime_6.0.0.bb?h=dunfell)

 ```bash
 addtask do_stash_locale after do_install before do_populate_sysroot do_package